-Executives may earn up to 10% of their base salary based on their individual performance against the predetermined individual performance objectives.
 The Governance Committee measures individual performance separately from corporate performance to be able to acknowledge and recognize the executive's efforts to improve business performance and create shareholder value which may not be completely captured through the corporate performance measures.

-The MBO portion of the STIP award is determined by the Governance Committee in respect of the CEO's MBOs, by the Governance Committee on the recommendation of the CEO in respect of the executives who report directly to the CEO and by each of the Presidents of the Transit Bus, Motor Coach and Parts Businesses, in respect of the executives who report directly to them.
+The MBO portion of the STIP award is determined by the Governance Committee in respect of the CEO's MBOs, by the Governance Committee on the recommendation of the CEO in respect of the executives who report directly to the CEO and by each of the Business Unit leaders in respect of the executives who report directly to them.
 In assessing each executive's performance against the executive's individual MBOs for the year, the following factors are evaluated:

-- the performance of the individual against his or her job description, - the adherence of the individual to the Company's core values (see sidebar); and - the accomplishment by the individual of his or her personal objectives (or MBOs) for the year.
+- the performance of the individual against his or her job description; - the adherence of the individual to the Company's principles (see sidebar); and - the accomplishment by the individual of his or her personal objectives (or MBOs) for the year.

-Based on the Governance Committee's assessment of performance and considering the CEO's recommendations for the other NEOs, the 2017 MBO awards are outlined in the table below.
+Based on the Governance Committee's assessment of performance and considering the CEO's recommendations for the other NEOs, the 2020 MBO awards are outlined in the table below.